kerrding/kerrding.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a third-year CS Ph.D. student in the [School of Computational Science and Engineering](https://cse.gatech.edu/), [Georgia Institute of Technology](https://gatech.edu/), where I am fortunate to be advised by [Prof. Yunan Luo](https://faculty.cc.gatech.edu/~yunan/).
+I am a fourth-year CS Ph.D. candidate in the [School of Computational Science and Engineering](https://cse.gatech.edu/), [Georgia Institute of Technology](https://gatech.edu/), where I am fortunate to be advised by [Prof. Yunan Luo](https://faculty.cc.gatech.edu/~yunan/).
 Before this, I obtained my bachelor's degree from [Peking University](https://english.pku.edu.cn/).

 My research interests lie at the intersection of machine learning (ML) and computational biology.
 I am broadly interested in developing novel ML tools to accelerate biological research, with a particular focus on tackling protein-related challenges.
 My primary research focuses include:
-- Machine learning-guided protein engineering
+- Developing foundational models for protein engineering and protein design
-- Biological network alignment
-- Protein function prediction
+- Scalable and generalizable characterization of protein functions